ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 # General FAQ about VMware Solutions Dedicated
 {: #faq-vmwaresolutions}

-Find answers to frequently asked questions about the VMware Solutions Dedicated offering.
+Find answers to frequently asked questions about the VMware® Solutions Dedicated offering.

 ## What user accounts do I need for VMware Solutions?
 {: #faq-user-accts}